Feast of the Black Nazarene

-The Feast of the Black Nazarene (Pista ng Itím na Nazareno), officially and liturgically the Feast of Jesús Nazareno (Kapistahan ni Jesús Nazareno), is a religious festival held in the Philippines.
-It is also known as the Traslación (lit:transfer) after the mass procession done during the feast.
-It is centered around the Black Nazarene, an image of Jesus Christ dating to the 16th century.
-The feast is celebrated annually on January 9.
+The Feast of the Black Nazarene, officially and liturgically referred to as the Feast of Jesús Nazareno (Feast of Jesus the Nazarene), is a devotional Catholic event originating in Manila, Philippines.
+The commemoration centers on the traslación (lit. 'transfer') of the Black Nazarene, in which a 16th-century image of a black Jesus carrying the cross is carried in a mass procession.
+The event is observed on January 9 each year since its inception.

 Background

 History

-The Feast of the Black Nazarene marks the octave day of the pre-1969 Feast of Most Holy Name of Jesus (the original dedication of Quiapo Church).
+The Feast of the Jesús Nazareno marks the octave day of the pre-1969 Feast of Most Holy Name of Jesus (the original dedication of Quiapo Church).
 The octave day is celebrated by the annual procession of the image of the Nazareno along the streets of Quiapo, Manila.
-It is now considered as the image's national liturgical feast day.
+It is now considered the image's national liturgical feast day.